zeroasiccorp/logik/docs/source/sc_preparation.rst

 Import modules
 ++++++++++++++

-All Silicon Compiler run scripts are pure Python scripts that import Silicon Compiler functionality like any other python module.
+All Silicon Compiler run scripts are pure Python scripts that import Silicon Compiler functionality like any other Python module.
 Similarly, the <tool_name> RTL-to-bitstream flow is enabled as a set of Python modules that integrate to Silicon Compiler.

 The minimum import requirements in a <tool_name> Silicon Compiler run script are: